israman30/UnitTest/README.md

 - Check the failure reporting of your tests.
 If the description of an object is hard to read, provide a custom description by conforming to the CustomStringConvertible protocol.

+## Code Coverage Results
+- Enabling it do -> Product > Scheme > Edit Scheme
+- Select test on the sidebar then select options from the tab
+- Finally enable *code coverage*

+## Examine Code Coverage Results
+In the *show report navigation* you will see the ```Coverage``` in the tree hierarchy Once you select the file tested, it will show the percentage of code coverage Click on it to open the file and see that highlight the code covered on *green* and uncovered with *red*

 _source: iOS Unit Testing by Example by Jon Reid_